pjungwir/pgcon-2023-talk-exec-phase/slides.md

 - You see we're calling `SearchSysCache2`.
   This is defined in `utils/cache/syscache.c`.
   We give it the cache name, here `PERIODNAME`.
 That determines the table to query, the index the use, and how big the cache should be.
   This is search *2* because we search based on two attributes.
 Here the relation id (i.e. the table), and the period name.
-So those are the other arguments.
+That uniquely identifies a PERIOD.
+So those are the other arguments you see.
 - We don't necessarily get a result (highlight), so we have to check if we got something, and maybe report an error if not.
 - Then we cast the `HeapTuple` to a struct matching the `pg_period` table.
+  - (pause) This line is kind of amazing actually.
 - For simple types like ints and oids you can just pull them off the struct (highlight).
 - When you're done you call `ReleaseSysCache` (highlight).
   - This isn't freeing memory but decrements a reference count